 Take a walk at a relaxed, but normal speed.
 Observe how you walk, pay attention to the sensations in your body when you walk.
 Notice how your shoulders feel (Tensed?
 Relaxed?
 Strong?), and how your feet feel when you put them on the ground.

 Try to let your breath determine the pace of your footsteps.

 8. Mindful stretching

 You can pay attention to your body in every kind of stretching exercise.
-Just see how it feels inside your body when you, for example, stretch your arm.
+Just notice how it feels inside your body when you, for example, stretch your arm.

 Another effective way is, of course, to do yoga.
 Yoga has specially designed postures and transitions where you focus on your breathing.

-Here’s a Yoga for Beginner video of one of my favorite online teachers:
+Here’s a Yoga for Beginners video from one of my favorite online teachers:

 Or check out my own 7 easy yoga exercises, which are also perfect for surfers!